-In the opinion of the management of the Company, all adjustments, which are of a normal recurring nature, necessary for a fair statement of the results for the three-month period have been made.
+In the opinion of the management of the Company, all adjustments, which are of a normal recurring nature, necessary for a fair statement of the results for the three and six month periods have been made.
 Results for the interim periods presented are not necessarily indicative of the results that might be expected for the entire fiscal year.
-When used in these notes, the terms "Company", "we", "us" or "our" mean Lightbridge Corporation and all entities included in our consolidated financial statements.
+When used in these notes, the terms "Company", "we", "us" or "our" mean Lightbridge Corporation and all entities included in our